Frequently Asked Questions

 How many credits or courses do I need to receive a Political Science degree?

 The Political Science major consists of 38 credits.

 What are the required courses and do I have to take courses in any particular sequence?

 There are four (4) required course; Politics of the United States, Comparative Politics, Political Science Methods, and Senior Seminar.
 Students typically take Politics of the United States and POL1500 Comparative Politics before taking upper level courses to fulfill the Major requirements.
 Political Science Methods must be complete by sophomore year and Senior Seminar is taken in a senior’s fall semester.

 Can I minor in Political Science?

 Yes.
-Students can choose to minor in the area of United States Politics, International Relations, or Political Communications.
+Students can choose to minor in the area of United States Politics or International Relations.
 The Political Science Minor requires completing a minimum of 18 credits in courses that satisfy the Minor requirement.

 I am interested in a career in Law.
-Does Merrimack offer a Pre Law?
+Does Merrimack offer Pre-Law?